 Toxic emissions shorten lifespans in poor neighborhoods

-Living in Dallas, I’ve had the opportunity to witness firsthand the ways in which toxic emissions impact poor and minority communities disproportionately.
+With a studio in Dallas, we’ve had the opportunity to witness firsthand the ways in which toxic emissions impact poor and minority communities disproportionately.
 Two local universities, UT Soutwestern and Paul Quinn College, have both been active in studying the issue, and creating reports that are publicly available and easily understood – all in an effort to educate communities about the dangers of unhealthy air quality.